 See Related: Best Things to Do in Los Angeles, California

 Address: 1171 Kellogg St, Suisun City, CA 94585

-Typically there are roughly 1,000 individual animals at the Center at any given time.
+Typically, roughly 1,000 individual animals are at the Center at any given time.
 Badgers, mountain lions, hawks, owls, and foxes are examples of wildlife that have been cared for by volunteers.

 15. Lynch Canyon